 We may seek approval of certain of our current or future product candidates using the FDA's accelerated approval pathway.
 A product may be eligible for accelerated approval if it treats a serious or life-threatening condition, generally provides a meaningful advantage over available therapies, and demonstrates an effect on a surrogate endpoint that is reasonably likely to predict clinical benefit.
 As a condition of approval, the FDA may require that a sponsor of a product receiving accelerated approval perform adequate and well-controlled post-marketing clinical trials.
 These confirmatory trials must be completed with due diligence by the sponsor and, under the Food and Drug Omnibus Reform Act of 2022 (FDORA), the FDA is permitted to require, as appropriate, that such trials be underway prior to approval or within a specified time period after the date accelerated approval is granted.
 FDORA also requires sponsors to send updates to the FDA every 180 days on the status of such confirmatory trials, including progress toward enrollment targets, and the FDA must promptly post this information publicly.
 FDORA also gives the FDA increased authority to withdraw approval of a drug or biologic granted accelerated approval on an expedited basis if the sponsor fails to conduct such trials in a timely manner, send the necessary updates to the FDA, or if such post-approval studies fail to verify the drug's predicted clinical benefit.
 Under FDORA, the FDA is empowered to take action, such as issuing fines, against companies that fail to conduct with due diligence any post-approval confirmatory trial or submit timely reports to the agency on their progress.
 In addition, the FDA currently requires, unless otherwise informed by the agency, preapproval of promotional materials for products receiving accelerated approval, which could adversely impact the timing of the commercial launch of the product.
-Even if we do receive accelerated approval, we may not experience a faster development or regulatory review or approval process, and receiving accelerated approval does not provide assurance that the product's accelerated approval will eventually be converted to a traditional FDA approval.
+Even if we do receive accelerated approval, we may not experience a faster development or regulatory review or approval process, a